 - Your total household income before tax for the tax year ending 31 March 2021 is low

 The DIA has a rebate calculator available on their website which will calculate your eligibility and the amount of the rebate.
 You will need your gross household income, number of dependents and annual rates to use the calculator.

 All forms required to apply can be found on the DIA website or you can get the forms from Council.

 To apply you will provide a completed Rates Rebate Application form.
 In addition, you may need to supply:

 - Supporting documentation about your income as detailed on the Rates Rebate application

 - An additional form if you live in a qualifying retirement village or company flat.

 The completed form(s) and supporting documentation should be returned to the Council's rates office.
+Completed forms can be returned by post, in person at the Upper Hutt City Council building or by email to firstname.lastname@example.org.
 A rates officer will review the application and forward it to DIA for processing.

 If the application is approved, a lump sum payment will be made to the rates account in the amount of the rebate.
 The next rates invoice after a successful rebate application will display the amount of the rebate received.